 Moiré Clock

 We wanted there to be a kinetic effect as the clock moved, as opposed to just a static image of the number.
 This process was in tandem with the ideation phase, as it was key to deciding the form.

-I spent a lot of time trying to make our own moiré filters, experimenting with printing on polypropolene sheets, cut and engraved acrylic, and card stocks.
-Eventually we bit the bullet and got metal filters cut through Send Cut Send.
+I spent a lot of time trying to make our own moiré filters, experimenting with printing on polypropylene sheets, cutting and engraving acrylic, and card stocks.
+Eventually, we bit the bullet and got metal filters cut through Send Cut Send.

-Perfecting the fit and finish wasn’t as simple as just making a solidworks sheet metal file, it took several prototpes to translate the CAD into something we could make repeatably on the university press brake, and interracted well with all our dissimilar components.
+Perfecting the fit and finish wasn’t as simple as just making a solidworks sheet metal file; it took several prototypes to translate the CAD into something we could make repeatably on the university press brake, and interacted well with all our dissimilar components.

 ❼ Production

-Producing these quickly became a problem of cutting circles of different sizes, accurately.
-The metal was able to be automated easily with a milling machine and jig, but cutting the paper concentricly proved quite difficult.
+Producing these quickly became a problem of accurately cutting circles of different sizes.
+The metal body was able to be automated easily with a milling machine and jig, but cutting the paper dial concentrically proved quite difficult.

-We experimented with several jigs with knives and the laser engraver, but ended up finding someone in Pittsburgh who would make us a custom Die (bottom right).
+After experimenting with several jigs using knives and the laser engraver, we ended up finding a die maker in Pittsburgh who would make us a custom Die (bottom right).

 This same jig was used to cut out the center hole with a step bit.